 Personification is figurative language in which nonhuman objects are given human characteristics.
 Personification is prevalent in literature, film, and television.
 Students’ favorite programs, like Spongebob Squarepants and Thomas the Train, as well as popular picture books, like The Giving Tree and The Day the Crayons Quit, showcase ordinarily inanimate objects possessing human qualities.
 Students are, therefore, exposed to the concept of personification at an early age.
 Children have been exposed to personification words in fairy tales, nursery rhymes, poetry, song lyrics, and fables.

-Teachers should create personification practice lesson plans that start with concrete examples building on students’ prior knowledge of the concept (the wind howled; the moon played hide and seek with the clouds; time flies when you’re having fun).
+Teachers should create personification practice lesson plans that start with concrete examples of personification in a sentence building on students’ prior knowledge of the concept (the wind howled; the moon played hide and seek with the clouds; time flies when you’re having fun).

 As students get older, personification word lessons should be written and implemented to further show how authors use the figure of speech to paint a picture in their writing.
 For example, in Langston Hughes poem, “Dreams,” the writer uses personification and imagery to contrast a life with dreams and a life without dreams (“Hold fast to dreams / For when dreams go / Life is a barren field”).

 VocabularySpellingCity can supplement personification practice lessons through ready-to-use K-12 word lists, interactive learning games, and free printable worksheets.

 The term personification first appears in the sixth grade ELA Common Core Standards.
 However, early readers may first encounter personification in nursery rhymes, like “Humpty Dumpty” and in fairy tales, like The Gingerbread Man.
 In the primary grades, teachers can introduce a basic concept of personification.